ChehST/alias_advanced/README.md

+# Alias Advance Deamon

 This repo about daemon, that checks
 *sh_history and analize it.
-If it'll common comand it advances you, use alias that daemon'll create itself.
+If it'll common comand it gives you an advise,to use alias that daemon'll create itself.

 Reference to pep3143: